kullarkert/ha_nordpool_hours_blueprint/README.md

 - Tomorrow's prices (`raw_tomorrow`, `tomorrow`) become available around 13:00-14:00 CET each day
 - `tomorrow_valid: false` indicates tomorrow's data is not yet available
 - Each `raw_today` entry uses `value` field (not `price`) for the price amount

+## Configuration

+### Actions
+The blueprint has three action inputs:

+1. **Cheap action**: Runs when inside time window AND current price ≤ threshold
+2. **Expensive action**: Runs when inside time window AND current price > threshold

+### Time range behavior
+When you configure start and end times (e.g., `21:00:00` to `23:00:00`):

+**Inside the time window (21:00-23:00):**
+- Prices are compared to the threshold calculated from that window
+- If current price ≤ threshold → "Cheap" action runs (turn on device)
+- If current price > threshold → "Expensive" action runs (turn off device)

+**Example use case:**
+- Time range: `21:00:00` to `23:00:00`
+- Cheap hours: `2`
+- Cheap action: Turn on heater
+- Expensive action: Turn off heater
+- **Result**: Heater turns on during the 2 cheapest 15-minute slots between 21:00-23:00, then automatically turns off at 23:00 and stays off until 21:00 the next day

 ## Known issuses